iv461/cv_problems_minlp_tutorial/README.md

 \end{equation}
 ```

-with the measured data points $y_i$, the binary decision variables $z_i$ deciding whether the i-th measurement is an inlier, and measurement accuracy $\epsilon$.
+with the measured data points $y_i$, the binary decision variables $z_i$ that decide whether the i-th measurement is an inlier, and the measurement accuracy $\epsilon$.

 ### Truncated Least Squares (TLS)

-Truncated Least Squares for outlier-robust rotation estimation between two point clouds [2]:
+The Truncated Least Squares (TLS) problem for outlier-robust estimation of the rotation between two point clouds [2]:

 ```math
 \begin{equation}